Sleep Apnea: Symptoms and Treatment

 Diagnosing the Disorder

-Meeting with a sleep specialist is the first step in establishing whether or not you have a sleep disorder.
-After you meet with a specialist, there are a variety of tests you can take to determine if you have the disorder.
-Usually, you can decide if you want to do these tests overnight at a sleep center, or in your own home.
+Meeting with your primary care provider is the first step in establishing whether or not you have sleep apnea.
+She or he may refer you to a sleep specialist.
+Afterwards, there are a variety of tests you can take to determine if you have sleep apnea, but most commonly a sleep test is ordered which can be done in a sleep center or at home.

 For mild cases, simple lifestyle changes and home remedies can be the cure.
-If your OSA is caused by nasal congestion, a daily allergy pill is recommended.3 Other lifestyle changes doctors suggest include:
+If nasal congestion is contributing to OSA, a nasal spray or allergy pill may help.
+Other lifestyle changes doctors suggest include:

 - Sleeping on your side